nasa/fprime/docs/UsersGuide/dev/code-style.md

 When contributing to F´ it is important to understand the style guidelines that F´ uses across the various products provided by the team.
 The information in this guide may not be complete and will evolve as the project continues.
-When unclear, follow reasonable conventions for the language at-hand.
+When unclear, follow reasonable conventions for the language at hand.

-**Note:** these guidelines are for submissions to the F´ framework.
+**Note:** These guidelines are for submissions to the F´ framework.
 Projects using F´ should adapt them as needed.

 ## F´ and Flight Software

 F´ is a flight software framework.
-Flight software is embedded software intended to run on "flight system" like satellites, space craft, instruments, and more.
+Flight software is embedded software intended to run on "flight systems" like satellites, spacecraft, instruments, and more.
 Reliability is one of the most important goals of flight software since these systems are often operating for long durations without the option to service failing software.
 As such, contributions should be easy to read and easy to review.
 Remember, complexity and optimization sometimes come at the cost of readability or maintainability and that can mean simpler solutions are more appropriate.